Backlinks are important to SEO. So much so that they are considered one the top ranking factors in Google’s algorithm in 2024.

 A competitor brand mention is defined as any time your competitor’s brand is mentioned online.
 By tracking these mentions you can find websites that are covering your competitors that you can target for coverage of your brand.

-There are two tools that I recommend using for tracking competitor brand mentions:
+There are three tools that I recommend using for tracking competitor brand mentions:

 On top of your competitors’ brand name, it can also be useful to set up alerts for branded services, company founders, CEOs as well as variations of their business name.
 This will allow you to find even more opportunities where the direct company name is not mentioned.